code-dot-org/code-dot-org/SETUP.md

 ### SCSS

-We use [Stylelint](https://stylelint.io/) to lint our SCSS.
+We use [Stylelint](https://stylelint.io/) to lint our SCSS in the `apps` directory.
 There are plugins available for both [VS Code](https://marketplace.visualstudio.com/items?itemName=stylelint.vscode-stylelint) and [JetBrains](https://www.jetbrains.com/help/idea/using-stylelint-code-quality-tool.html#ws_stylelint_configure).

 ## More Information
 Please also see our other documentation, including our: